Nuvei/nuvei-mobile-cashier-helper-android/README.md

 Manual integration:
 Download the latest library (nuvei-cashier-helper.aar).
 Download all the relevant third party libraries (nuvei-paycards.aar and nuvei-zxing-android-embedded.aar).
+All the above may be downloaded from [the latest release](https://github.com/SafeChargeInternational/NuveiCashierHelper-Android/releases/tag/2.1.0)
 Put all the above libraries files under libs folder in your project.
 Add the next line in your app build.gradle file:
 ```gradle